ReissClothing/BackBee/README.md

 The whole front end setup needs to be done in a proper way, at least file locations and includes.
 So far it more or less works, but I'm not an expert at FE flow so this need to be double checked.

-Make BB annotations in controllers work.
+Make BB annotations in controllers work, or even better, achieve same functionality without annotations.

 Check how API bundle should catch exceptions and return them: probably a format listener?